Rubjerg/Graphviz.NetWrapper/README.md

             Assert.AreNotEqual(edgeAB1, edgeAB2);

             // We can attach attributes to nodes, edges and graphs to store information and instruct
-            // graphviz by specifying layout parameters.
+            // Graphviz by specifying layout parameters.
 At the moment we only support string
             // attributes.
 Cgraph assumes that all objects of a given kind (graphs/subgraphs, nodes,
             // or edges) have the same attributes.
 The attributes first have to be introduced for a
             // certain kind, before we can use it.